Nikon D90 vs Panasonic G80

 |10.||Nikon D40X||Y||- / -||-||-||-||2.0||-||-||-|

 |12.||Nikon D80||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not provide wifi capability.

-Both the D90 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D90 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Panasonic G80 Manual.
+Further information on the features and operation of the D90 and G80 can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Is the Nikon D90 better than the Panasonic G80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D90: